 Natural open space of approximately 140.0 acres consists primarily of existing canyons with intermittent water flow, ridgelines, and other undisturbed natural open space.
 In Blue Mud Canyon, non-native plants will be removed to enhance fire security and encourage historic habitat revival.
 Most of the open space serves as a buffer between existing subdivisions so that no existing residents will have homes built adjacent to their backyards, either infringing on their privacy or obstructing their views.

-Exhibit 2213 (page 102) and Exhibit 23 (page 101) show) shows the calculations and locations of the Open Space based on the two access configurations.
+Exhibit 14 (page 81) shows the calculations and locations of the Open Space.

 6.2 Parks